Marty Barry: Playing career

 Barry was born December 8, 1905, in Quebec City, Quebec, but grew up in Montreal and played amateur hockey for various teams in the city where he earned the nickname "goal-a-game Barry".
 Both the Montreal Canadiens and Montreal Maroons passed him over, so Barry signed with the New York Americans in 1927.
 He made his National Hockey League (NHL) debut in 1927–28 and scored one goal in nine games for New York.
 Barry spent the majority of the season in the Canadian-American Hockey League (Can-Am League) with the Philadelphia Arrows.
 He remained in the Can-Am League for the 1928–29 season where he was a member of the New Haven Eagles.
 Barry led the league in both goals, 19, and points, 29.
 Barry battled Art Chapman for the scoring title, which he ultimately won on the final day of the season.

 The Boston Bruins claimed Barry from the Americans in the Intra-League Draft in May 1929, and from that point he remained in the NHL.
 He missed only two games total in the following ten seasons.
 Barry recorded 18 goals and 33 points in 1929–30 for a Bruins team that set an NHL record with 38 wins in a 44-game season.
-Barry scored three playoff goals to help Boston eliminate the Maroons in the semi-final, but Boston was defeated by the Canadiens in the 1930 Stanley Cup Finals.
+Barry scored three playoff goals to help Boston eliminate the Maroons in the semi-final, but Boston was defeated by the Canadiens in the 1930 Stanley Cup Final.
 Barry rapidly developed into one of Boston's top offensive threats; he averaged 23 goals per season in his six years with the team.
 The Bruins named him team captain in 1933, led the team in goals for three consecutive seasons between 1931 and 1934 with 21, 24 and 27 respectively, and was the team's leading point scorer three times between 1932 and 1935.
 He was also among the league scoring leaders and finished seventh in the NHL with 37 points in 1932–33, fourth with 39 points in 1933–34 and eighth with 40 in 1934–35.

 A disputed goal by Barry was the flashpoint in the first ever NHL forfeit on March 14, 1933.
 Barry scored a controversial overtime goal for Boston in a home game versus the Chicago Black Hawks.
 (At the time, NHL overtime for regular-season play consisted of a full 10-minute period.)
 An enraged Chicago coach, Tommy Gorman, punched referee Bill Stewart.
 Stewart summoned the police to remove Gorman from the visitors' bench.
 The Black Hawk players refused to continue the game without their coach.
 The game was forfeited to Boston shortly thereafter.